 Typically, these checking accounts have some restrictions such as not giving checkbooks and eliminating the possibility of overdrafts.
 The monthly maintenance fees are typically higher, as well, for clear access checking accounts.

 But if you have a history of writing bad checks or have a bad credit rating, a clear access checking account is likely the best choice for you.
 Some banks give these accounts names like “opportunity banking” or “second chance.”

 Where Can You Open Your Checking Account?

-So let’s take a moment to understand these financial institutions and their checking account offerings in order to make a more informed decision.
+Let’s take a moment to understand these financial institutions and what they offer to make a more informed decision.

 Your deposits with these banks are insured by FDIC as long as your account types are included in the FDIC insured list by your bank.